Chart Color Schemes

 Wulguru - Roseneath faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.3%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 8.3%, followed by graduate diplomas (1.6%) and postgraduate qualifications (1.4%).
-Trade and technical skills are prominent, with 30.8% of residents aged 15+ holding vocational credentials – advanced diplomas (7.1%) and certificates (23.7%).
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 8.3%, followed by graduate diplomas (1.6%) and postgraduate qualifications (1.4%).
+Vocational credentials are prevalent, with 30.8% of residents aged 15+ holding such qualifications - advanced diplomas at 7.1% and certificates at 23.7%.

 Frequently Asked Questions - Education